AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_android.md

 - `getUnreadMessageCount`: Retrieves the count of all unread messages.
 - `deleteConversation`: Deletes the conversation from the server.
 - `searchMsgFromDB`: Searches for messages from the local database.
-- `Conversation.insertMessage`: Inserts messages in the specified conversation.
+- `Conversation.importMessages`: Inserts messages in the specified conversation.

 ## Prerequisites